MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ### Using your organization's Azure Data Lake Storage account for dataflow storage

-To create dataflows that store data in your organizations Azure Data Lake Storage account, in addition to the product licenses above, you must have an Azure subscription.
+To create dataflows that store data in your organization's Azure Data Lake Storage account, in addition to the product licenses above, you must have an Azure subscription.
 The amount of storage that can be used isn't limited by the dataflow or the product it was created in.

 ## Next step